Myugen/Mirlo/README.md

 In the current days social media has become a massively used tool, almost as an extension of ourselves, they're everywhere and used by almost everyone.
 Even though they claim to be _social_, that component seems to be missing in the equation, there's no social component in their business model.
 Their users spend more time behind a screen interacting with unrealistic persona than indeed creating social bonds between them.

-_Mirlo_ aims to be change in the opposite direction.
+_Mirlo_ aims to be a change in the opposite direction.

 The purpose of _Mirlo_ is indeed for the user to spend as little time as possible inside the app and maximize their social interactions in the _non-virtual_ world.
 It works by facilitating plan scheduling between people.